Anyone who purchased Kirkland Signature's Wild Alaskan Fish Oil from Costco.

 What's Going On?

 Independent lab tests have shown that this supplement contains a substantially lower amount of omega fatty acids than advertised.
-Now, attorneys working with ClassAction.org want to file a class action lawsuit against Costco.
+Now, attorneys want to file a class action lawsuit against Costco.
 They believe consumers were misled into buying the fish oil and may be able to get their money back.

-They have reason to believe the supplement contains a substantially lower amount of omega fatty acids than its label advertises.
+Attorneys have reason to believe the supplement contains a substantially lower amount of omega fatty acids than its label advertises.
 Now, they’re looking into a possible class action lawsuit against Costco, but first need to speak with people who purchased the product.

 Lab Tests Back Up Allegations, Report Less Omega Fatty Acids Than Label Advertises